To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Feature Analysis

 The inconsistency in the effectiveness of pre-training approaches across transfer learning scenarios leads us to explore the intrinsic properties that contribute to the transferability of model features.
 Our focus is particularly on the behavior of early layers, given their established importance in 2D transfer learning \cite{yosinski2015understanding}.

 \mypara{Discriminative capability of early layers.} To illustrate the behavior of the early layers, we plot a t-SNE visualization of the first-layer features of pre-trained models in Figure~\ref{fig:tsne} on the ModelNet10 dataset.
 We observe the appearance of discernible clusters even in these early layers and without any fine-tuning.
 This clustering in the feature space suggests that \textit{early layers} possess a class-discriminative capacity.
-This points to the potential of early layers to contribute significantly to the downstream task, unlike in the 2D domain where this property is rarely observed.
+This points to the potential of early layers to contribute significantly to the downstream task, unlike in the 2D domain where early layers are typically "universal" and do not need to be adapted \cite{matsoukas2022makes}.

 To analyze this behavior quantitatively, we used a linear SVM to evaluate the utility of early layer features against those from output layers.
 The results, presented in Table~\ref{tab:linear_svm} highlight the remarkable classification performance of the early layers even with a simple linear probing on a new downstream dataset.
 This behavior is observed for all studied architectures.
 As a point of comparison, we evaluated the \textit{first layer} of the EfficientNetB0 \cite{tan2019efficientnet} backbone pre-trained with ImageNet \cite{deng2009imagenet} on the Oxford-IIIT Pet Dataset \cite{oxford}, resulting in 10\% classification accuracy (against 92.28\% obtained using the output layers), which showcases the low discriminative capability of early layers in the 2D domain.